Mark Anderson, US CPA & US Expat Tax Help

 Straight answers to the questions we hear every week from US citizens living overseas.

-You may qualify for the IRS Streamlined Foreign Offshore Procedures, a formal amnesty program that allows non-willful delinquent expats to file three years of back returns and six years of FBARs with penalties waived.
-We guide many clients through this process every year — it's far less scary than it sounds when you work with someone who handles it regularly.
+You may qualify for the IRS Streamlined Foreign Offshore Procedures — a formal amnesty program that allows non-willful delinquent expats to file three years of back tax returns and six years of FBARs with all failure-to-file, failure-to-pay, and FBAR penalties waived.
+"Non-willful" means you didn't know you had to file — which describes the vast majority of expats we work with.
+We guide many clients through this process every year.
+It is far less stressful than it sounds when handled by someone who specializes in it.

 FATCA (Foreign Account Tax Compliance Act) requires US citizens with significant foreign financial assets to report them to the IRS using Form 8938.
-Thresholds start at $200,000 for single filers living abroad at year-end.
+Thresholds start at $200,000 for single filers living abroad at year-end ($400,000 for married filing jointly).
 Unlike FBAR, FATCA is filed with your tax return.
-Many foreign banks also report US account holders directly to the IRS under FATCA — meaning the IRS may already know about your accounts.
+Importantly, many foreign banks also report US account holders directly to the IRS under FATCA — meaning the IRS may already know about your accounts whether or not you reported them.

-Technically yes, but practically it's risky.
-Neither platform is designed for expat-specific situations.
-They often miss the FEIE election nuances, don't handle FBAR filing at all, and can't advise on whether the FEIE or Foreign Tax Credit produces a better outcome in your situation.
-A misapplied FEIE election can cost you thousands — and reverting it requires navigating IRS procedures that most expats don't even know exist.
+Technically yes — practically it's high-risk.
+Neither platform handles FBAR filing at all.
+Both frequently misapply FEIE elections and cannot advise on whether FEIE or the Foreign Tax Credit produces a better outcome for your situation.
+A misapplied FEIE election can cost thousands to reverse through IRS procedures most expats don't know exist.
+Software also cannot handle Form 5471, Form 5472, PFIC reporting, the Streamlined Filing Procedure, or state domicile analysis — all common expat needs.

 Ready to Get Your US Expat Taxes Done Right — Without the Stress?

-Whether you're filing for the first time as an American abroad, catching up on years of unfiled returns, or looking for a more knowledgeable replacement for TurboTax, we're the US CPA for Americans abroad that gets it done properly.
+Whether you're filing for the first time as an American abroad, catching up on years of unfiled returns, or navigating capital gains, foreign companies, or IRS notices — we have the expertise.

-• Free initial consultation — no commitment required
+• Free 30-minute initial consultation — no commitment required

 • Flat-fee pricing from $325 — no surprise bills

-• 100% online process — work with us from anywhere in the world
+• 100% online — work with us from anywhere in the world

 • Actual licensed US CPA reviewing your return — not offshore contractors

-We'll review your situation and explain exactly what you need to file.
+Tell us about your situation — no obligation, no pressure.
+Mark will personally review your case and explain exactly what you need to file.

 Your Name (required)